Jon Bennison: Playing career

+St Helens

 Throughout the 2021 Under-19s season, Bennison made eight appearances, scoring seven tries across the campaign.

 On 17 September 2021, Bennison made his professional debut, scoring a try in St Helens' 26–14 loss to Salford.

 On 24 September 2022, Bennison scored a try during St Helens 2022 Super League Grand Final victory over Leeds.

+Bennison played 19 games for St Helens in the 2023 Super League season as the club finished third on the table.
+Bennison played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

+Bennison played 15 matches for St Helens in the 2024 Super League season as the club finished sixth on the table.
+He played in St Helens golden point extra-time playoff loss against Warrington.

+On 14 September 2025, it was announced that Bennison would be departing St Helens at the end of the 2025 Super League season.